lihop/godot-xterm/addons/godot_xterm/nodes/terminal/README.md

 <img align="right" src="./docs/important_properties.png"/>

 - If you are not seeing anything in the terminal check that a theme has been set.
 If there is no theme, everything will be drawn in black by default.
+A default theme can be found in the [themes directory](../../themes).
 - If the terminal isn't responding to keyboard or mouse input check that `focus_mode` is set to `All`, otherwise `_gui_input()` won't be called so no input will be processed.